mahuntington/angular-notes/use_an_api.md

 1. Set a component property to the value of an input
 1. Invoke a function when the user clicks a button
 1. Add the ability to make AJAX requests
+1. Make an AJAX request
+1. Display AJAX results in app

 ## Create a new app